NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 location.

-Towards the poles the Sun may describe a full loop in the sky, and hence the earliest images (sorted by azimuth) may become similar to the latest ones.
+Towards the poles the Sun may describe a full loop in the sky, and hence the earliest images (sorted by Sun azimuth angle) may become similar to the latest ones.
 That is the reason above we used the option ``--match-first-to-last``.

 The option ``--mapprojected-data`` is needed when the interest point matches are hard to find.
 See See :numref:`mapip` for more details.